springload/slack-harvest/README.md

 npm start
 ```

-To bug users on #chatload, just curl the index page:
+To bug users on, just `curl` the URLs:

 ```bash
 curl http://localhost:3000/timesheets-plz/